Dasyloricaria

-Dasyloricaria is a genus of armored catfishes native to Central and South America.
+Dasyloricaria is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the armored suckermouth catfishes, and the subfamily Loricariinae, the mailed catfishes.
+The catfishes in this genus are found in Central and South America.
 The distribution of these species includes the northwestern South America on the Pacific slope of Colombia and Panama.
 Its distribution is restricted to the Pacific slope of the Andes, which is a unique pattern of distribution within the subfamily.

 Species

-There are currently 3 recognized species in this genus:
+Dasyloricaria contains the following valid species: